forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 To auto-complete potential request type values for `"requestTypeFilter"`, press Ctrl+Space.

 To filter by entry point, enter a regular expression as the value for `"entryPointFilter"`.
 For example, to whitelist requests made by the Visualforce page `MyPage`, enter `".*/apex/MyPage.apexp"`.

-## ISV Customer Debugger

-ISV Customer Debugger covers a gap in what you can do with Apex Debugger.
-As an ISV, you can debug your own code.
-As a subscriber, you can debug your own code.
-However, because of the protections against seeing managed code, subscribers can’t debug ISV code in their orgs.
-With ISV Customer Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.

-An ISV can reproduce issues in the specific environment, so problems can be diagnosed more quickly.
-You can debug only sandbox orgs.

-### Configure ISV Customer Debugger

-ISV Customer Debugger is part of the `salesforcedx-vscode-apex-debugger` extension, so you don’t need to install anything other than this extension and its prerequisites.
-You can debug only sandbox orgs.

-1. Log in to your subscriber’s sandbox via your License Management Org (LMO).
-If you’re not familiar with this process, see the _ISVforce Guide_.
-For information on how to obtain login access to your subscriber’s org, see [Request Login Access from a Customer](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_requesting_login_access.htm).
-For information on how to log in via the Subscriber Support Console, see [Logging In to Subscriber Orgs](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_logging_in_to_sub_org.htm).
-1. In your subscriber’s org, from Setup, enter **Apex Debugger** in the Quick Find box, then click **Apex Debugger**.
-1. Click **Start Partner Debugging Session**.
-1. In the Using Salesforce Extensions for VS Code section, to copy the `forceide://` URL, click **Copy to Clipboard**.
-1. In VS Code, press Ctrl+Shift+P (Windows or Linux) or Cmd+Shift+P (macOS) to open the command palette, then run **SFDX: Create and Set Up Project for ISV Debugging**.
-1. When directed, paste the `forceide://` URL into the prompt, and press Enter.
-1. When directed, either accept the default project name or enter a name for your debugging project, and press Enter.
-1. Choose a location to store the project, and click **Create Project**.
-1. Wait for the project generation process to finish.
-VS Code retrieves your packaged metadata, your subscriber's metadata, and skeleton classes for other packages in the org, converts them to source format, and creates a Salesforce DX project.
-VS Code also creates a launch configuration (`launch.json` file) for the project.
-This process can take a long time, especially for orgs that contain lots of metadata, so feel free to leave it running and check back later.
-You can monitor the progress in the output panel at the bottom of VS Code.
-To show the output panel, select **View** > **Output**, then select **Salesforce CLI** from the dropdown menu in the corner of the Output tab.
-   When the project is ready, VS Code opens it for you in a new window.
-1. In the new window, from the Explorer view, open an Apex class or trigger that you want to set breakpoints in.
-1. To set a breakpoint, click the gutter to the left of the line numbers.
-1. Switch to the Debug view.
-1. To launch Apex Debugger, click the play icon next to the launch configuration dropdown menu.

-### Debug Your Subscriber’s Org

-With one noteworthy exception, debugging a subscriber’s org works the same way that debugging other orgs does.
-The exception: You can’t break on Apex events triggered by other users in the org.
-Only the Login As user can trigger Apex breakpoint hit events.

-See the rest of this README for information about Apex Debugger.
-For general information about debugging in VS Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging) in the Visual Studio Code docs.

-### Renew a Debugging Session

-If your session expires, start a new session from Setup using all the same steps that you followed when you started the original session.

-### Protect Your Subscriber’s Intellectual Property

-The code from your subscriber’s org is your subscriber’s intellectual property.
-We advise against keeping it around after you’re done debugging.
-Delete the entire project from the location where you stored it during the setup process.
-Never store your subscriber’s metadata in your version control system.
-When you start a new debugging session later, VS Code downloads the metadata for you again.

 ## Considerations